 I’ve stayed in a few luxury hotels in Paris and my favorite is Hotel Villa d’Estrées.
-I relaxed the moment I stepped in.
+I relaxed the moment I stepped into this hotel room.
 It was elegant, streamlined, and old-fashioned but not cliche.
-The bathroom had a beautiful vanity and the windows had a view over St. Germain.
+The main room had striped wallpaper; the bathroom had a beautiful vanity and the windows had a view over St. Germain.

 While Paris hotels are usually known for being cramped and tiny, my room at the Villa d’Estrées was spacious and actually had room for a couch.

 And the location?
 Magnifique.
 St. Germain, a 30-second (!) walk from the St. Michel metro station and just steps from the shops and galleries of St. Germain, making it one of the best places to stay in Paris.
 Even though an Irish pub is next door, you don’t hear the noise of it at all.

 - Hotel Les Bains Paris

 - Nolinski Paris